Set up your recording space

-Setting up your filming studio correctly is essential to helping your students have good experiences with your courses.
+Setting up your recording space correctly is essential to helping your students have a good learning experience with your courses.
 Students need to be able to see and hear your video without distractions like buzzes, pops, or a shaky camera.
 The good news is that you don’t need a professional studio to create your course.
-This article teaches you how to set up your filming studio at home.
+This article teaches you how to set up your recording space at home.

 Before you begin